Shannon-Watts/netflix_analysis/README.md

 Our ETL on the Netflix and IMDB data allowed us to conclude some very interesting analysis...

-We found some generally intersting things such as...

-We were also able to answer our research questions through running queries on our newly structred database.

 *How many of IMDB’s top 1000 films are currently on Netflix?*
+We found that there were 8807 titles currently on Netflix that WERE NOT on the IMDB top 1000...

+We found that the average rating for films and tv shows on Netflix that were also on IMDB top 1000 was 7.9 and grossed at approx 68,000,000 - not too bad, but we have provided some examples below on how they can increase their viewer ratings by adding higher IMDB rated films.

 *What is the corresponding IMDB score for these films, has Netflix missed any major top rated films?*

+We looked into the top five highest rated IMDB films that were not on netflix.
+They had an IMDB rating of at least 9.
+These included *The Shawshank Redemption*, *The Godfather Part I and II*, *The Dark Knight*, and *12 Angry Men*.
+We would argue that Netflix is missing out by not showing these films.. no wonder people have decided to spend their weekends outide again...

-*What genres are most common in IMDB’s top 1000?
-And what genres are Netflix currently showing?
+*What release year are most common in IMDB’s top 1000?
 Possible suggestions for films to be added next month?*

+We found that 2018 was the release year with the highest count of films and TV shows on Netflix and in the IMDB top 1000.
+We then decided to look at the top rated films on IMDB that are not currenrly showing on Netflix.
+We found that *Capharnaum, Spider-Man: Into the Spider-Verse, Avengers:Infinity War, Tumbbad, and Andhadhun* were missing from Netflix...

 # Extract, Transform & Load: how we came to our conclusions